Digital Radio Mondiale: International regulation

 Since 2005, the United States Federal Communications Commission states in that: "For digitally modulated emissions, the Digital Radio Mondiale (DRM) standard shall be employed."
-Part 73, section 758 is for HF broadcasting only.
+Part 73, section 758 is only for HF broadcasting.

 Technological overview

 Audio source coding

 Useful bitrates for DRM30 range from 6.1 kbit/s (Mode D) to 34.8 kbit/s (Mode A) for a 10 kHz bandwidth (±5 kHz around the central frequency).
 It is possible to achieve bit rates up to 72 kbit/s (Mode A) by using a standard 20 kHz (±10 kHz) wide channel.
 (For comparison, pure digital HD Radio can broadcast 20 kbit/s using channels 10 kHz wide and up to 60 kbit/s using 20 kHz channels.)
 Useful bitrate depends also on other parameters, such as: